 - making sure linked services update your personal details on their records.

 Links to other websites

-When you use myGov to sign into linked service services, like mobile phone apps, you may be asked for your permission to access certain hardware or software features of your device.
+Some linked service services, like mobile phone apps, may ask for your permission to access features on your device.
 For example, your camera.

-When you agree to provide access to a feature on your personal device, that access is limited to only that feature.
-It does not mean you have agreed to allow Services Australia or a linked service access to all features on your device.
+When you give access to a feature on your personal device, that access is limited to only that feature.
+You have not agreed to allow us, or a linked service, access to all features on your device.